GULibrarySandbox/intro-text-mining-analysis-old/content/3-Rights_permissions_licences.md

 {% include alert.md text=text color="info" %}

 {% capture consent %}
-It may be necessary to gain consent from individuals whose information is contained in the data set you are using.
 'Informed consent' requires that the subject know exactly how the information will be published and the potential risks to them or their reputation, as a result of publishing the information.

-It's important to note that just because a person has made a post on a public forum (like Twitter or Facebook), it doesn't mean they have given their implied consent to being included in your research.

 {% capture ongoing %}
 **Consent may also be an ongoing process.**